MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Freight reconciliation

-Freight reconciliation refers to comparing and reconciling freight bills (estimated charges) with carrier invoices (actual charges).
-You can [manage the process manually](/dynamics365/supply-chain/transportation/tasks/set-up-automatic-freight-reconciliation) in the transportation management module in Dynamics 365 Supply Chain Management.
-Alternatively, set up integration with a service to manage freight reconciliation automatically.
+Freight reconciliation refers to the process of comparing and reconciling freight bills (estimated charges) with carrier invoices (actual charges).
+You can [manage the process manually](/dynamics365/supply-chain/transportation/tasks/set-up-automatic-freight-reconciliation) in the **Transportation management** module in Dynamics 365 Supply Chain Management.
+Alternatively, you can set up integration with a service to manage freight reconciliation automatically.

 ### Funding source